Chen Keqiang

-Chen Keqiang (陈克强 (陳克強, Chén Kèqiáng); born 18 September 1999) is a Chinese footballer currently playing as an attacking midfielder or left winger for Henan FC.
+Chen Keqiang (陈克强 (陳克強, Chén Kèqiáng); born 18 September 1999) is a Chinese footballer currently playing as an attacking midfielder or left winger for Yanbian Longding, on loan from Henan FC.

 Club career

 Chen Keqiang was promoted to the senior team of Henan Jianye (now known as Henan) within the 2020 Chinese Super League season and would make his debut in league game on 27 September 2020 against Shanghai Shenhua in a 2-0 defeat where he came on as a substitute for Fernando Karanga.
-He would go on to establish himself as a regular squad player within the team and go on to score his first goal for the club on 29 October 2022 in a league game against Shenzhen that ended in a 2-0 victory.
+He would go on to establish himself as a regular squad player within the team and go on to score his first goal for the club on 29 October 2022 in a league game against Shenzhen FC that ended in a 2-0 victory.

+On 21 July 2026, Chen was loaned to China League One side Yanbian Longding for the rest of 2026 season.